Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

 Similarly to the original Boltzmann equation, the BUU equation is valid only for a quantum dilute weakly interacting system in the semiclassical approximation.
 Therefore the particle-particle interaction has to be weak and short-ranged, and the average interparticle separation should be smaller than the interaction range.
-However, most of the quantum many-body systems of interest are dense, as the interaction range is of the order of the average interparticle separation or even larger, and the interaction strength is typically strong and in such situations the evaluation of the collision integral relies on various approximations and assumptions, and their accuracy and/or validity is impossible to evaluate.
+However, most of the quantum many-body systems of interest are dense, as the interaction range is of the order of the average interparticle separation or even larger, and the interaction strength is typically strong and in such situations the evaluation of the collision integral relies on various approximations and assumptions, and their accuracy and/or validity is almost impossible to evaluate.
+In a dense system the use of the free space cross section $\tfrac{d\sigma(q,\Omega)}{d\omega}$ is highly questionable, $n$-body collisions with $n>2$ should be taken into account, and the assumption that a collision occurs at a well defined point in space ${\bm r}$ and the absence of memory effects are inconsistent with the quantum uncertainty principle.

-There were many attempts over the years to develop time-dependent descriptions of many-nucleon systems beyond the mean field, in order to describe missing two-body correlations, and in particular allow for thermalization of the intrinsic degrees of freedom, while at the same time having a correct description of the quantum single-particle dynamics.
-The earliest attempts can be traced back to the generator coordinate method (GCM) suggested by Wheeler and collaborators~\cite{Hill:1953,Griffin:1957}, see a recent review~\cite{Verriere:2020}.
+There were many attempts over the years to develop time-dependent descriptions of many-nucleon systems beyond the mean field, in order to describe missing two-body correlations, and in particular to allow for the equilibration of the single-particle degrees of freedom, while at the same time aiming towards a correct description of the quantum single-particle dynamics.
+The earliest attempts can be traced back to the generator coordinate method (GCM) and its time-dependent extension suggested by Wheeler and collaborators~\cite{Hill:1953,Griffin:1957}, see a recent review~\cite{Verriere:2020}.
 One can try to introduce explicitly the two-body densities as well, see the recent review~\cite{Toyama:2020}.
-Others authors have suggested adding stochastic terms to the TDHF equations and I refer the interested reader to Ref.~\cite{Bulgac:2019a}, where a number of such approaches are discussed.
-It suffice to say that none of these earlier attempts proved successful in the case of many-fermion systems, apart from applications to rather idealized and simple cases.
+Other authors have suggested adding stochastic terms to the TDHF equations and I refer the interested reader to Ref.~\cite{Bulgac:2019a}, where a number of such approaches are discussed.
+It suffice to say that these attempts have limited success in practice for many-fermion systems, apart from applications to rather idealized and simple cases.